e271828e/Flight.jl/prototypes/kernel/README.md

 into the `Dual` buffer and promote it to a zero-partial — a declared intent quietly ignored — so the layout rejects it by name instead.
 Increment 3 lifts the restriction, the discrete tier's cells forcing the second store anyway.
+The bench that settled the representation (D-162) measured exactly one buffer, so increment 3 is also where the *plural* in "per-eltype stores" first gets
+exercised: the store bundle must keep `Chunk`'s store parameter one type per model, since chunk-type count — not model size — is what bounds the compile curve D-162 blessed.

 ## Authoring caveat found while building this